Frequently Asked Questions

 5. What types of programs does the Senior Center offer?

 As a recreational center Beechwood House offers a variety of programs and classes to enhance the lifestyles of older adults.
-These include exercise classes such as Yoga, Tai Chi, Strength & Stretch, Jazz Bar & Toning, Zumba, and Line Dancing to name a few.
-Health Wellness programs which include Health clinics, Glaucoma Screenings, Cholesterol screenings, Podiatry services and alternative therapies such as Reflexology and Massage.
-Popular activities at the Center include Social Activities, Special Events, Arts and Crafts classes, cards and games, Bingo as well as monthly day trips.
+These include exercise classes such as Yoga, Tai Chi, Strength & Stretch, Sculpt & Tone, LO-Impact Aerobics, and Line Dancing to name a few.
+Health Wellness programs which include Health clinics, Cholesterol screenings, Podiatry services and alternative therapies such as Reflexology, Reiki and Massage.
+Popular activities at the Center include Social Activities, Special Events, Arts and Crafts classes, Genealogy, Cards and Games, Bingo as well as monthly day trips.
 Please call our office at 268-1590 for further information or look over our monthly newsletter attached.

 6. Is there more to the center than classes and programs?